History of botany: Medieval China

 Chinese philosophy had followed a similar path to that of the ancient Greeks.
 Between 100 and 1700 AD, many new works on pharmaceutical botany were produced.
 The 11th century scientists and statesmen Su Song and Shen Kuo compiled learned treatises on natural history, emphasising herbal medicine.
 Among the pharmaceutical botany works were encyclopaedic accounts and treatises compiled for the Chinese imperial court.
 These were free of superstition and myth with carefully researched descriptions and nomenclature; they included cultivation information and notes on economic and medicinal uses — and even elaborate monographs on ornamental plants.
 But there was no experimental method and no analysis of the plant sexual system, nutrition, or anatomy.

 Medieval India

 In India, simple artificial plant classification became more botanical with the work of Parashara (c.
 400 – c.
 500 AD), the author of Vṛksayurveda (the science of life of trees).
-He made close observations of leaves and divided plants into Dvimatrka (Dicotyledons) and Ekamatrka (Monocotyledons).
 Important medieval Indian works of plant physiology include the Prthviniraparyam of Udayana, Nyayavindutika of Dharmottara, Saddarsana-samuccaya of Gunaratna, and Upaskara of Sankaramisra.